1) Basic Policy of Corporate Governance

 <The Board of Directors and Executive Officer System>

 The Board of Directors shall concentrates on the roles of decision-making of management strategies from group-wide perspective and supervision of the Operating Companies, in order to ensure the balance of “swift and strategic decision-making” and “sound and appropriate monitoring”, for the decision-making of group-wide matters and autonomous management of the Operating Companies.
-For the purpose of fulfilling this roles, the Board of Directors is composed of thirteen (13) Directors including two (2) female Directors and one (1) non-Japanese Director, and six (6) Outside Directors (at least one-third of Directors must be Outside Directors), and seeks to ensure the diversity of knowledge, experience and qualifications as a whole Board of Directors.
+For the purpose of fulfilling this roles, the Board of Directors is composed of twelve (12) Directors including two (2) female Directors, and five (5) Outside Directors (at least one-third of Directors must be Outside Directors), and seeks to ensure the diversity of knowledge, experience and qualifications as a whole Board of Directors.
 Chairperson is the Chairman of the Board who is not involved in execution of business.

-The Board of Directors was held fourteen (14) times in fiscal 2021, and matters to be resolved at the Board of Directors which is required by the Companies Act and matters stipulated in the Standards for Discussions at the Board of Directors were deliberated and resolved.
+The Board of Directors was held thirteen (13) times in fiscal 2022, and matters to be resolved at the Board of Directors which is required by the Companies Act and matters stipulated in the Standards for Discussions at the Board of Directors were deliberated and resolved.
 Outside Directors, with their extensive experience and deep insight, made active statements which is necessary for deliberation of matters.
 Moreover, to clarify the responsibilities of Directors and build a flexible structure of the Board of Directors, the Company limits the term of each Director to one (1) year.

 In the Company, authorities are significantly delegated to the Operating Companies for the complete autonomous management.
 Also, in order to maximize the Group value, the Company has adopted the Executive Officer system, which allows group management from the standpoint of total optimization.